Home » Desserts » Cookie recipes » Best classic Christmas sugar cookies recipe

 Best classic Christmas sugar cookies recipe

 These buttery classic Christmas sugar cookies are the perfect roll out cookies for the holiday season.
 They bake up nice and tall with defined edges and a soft interior.
 Decorate with fluffy buttercream frosting or royal icing and lots of sprinkles.
 If you are serious about your cut out cookies, this recipe is for you!
+Try topping them with a marbled icing for an easy, fun design.

 Cut out sugar Christmas cookies with sprinkles.